When you want to purify and soften your tap water, you have to make some choices:

 3) ZeroWater 10-Cup Pitcher

 While the ZeroWater provides very good filtering, there is a downside.
-Its filters need to be changed frequently ? many users say every few weeks or so ? in order for it to keep giving you fresh, great-tasting water.
+Its filters need to be changed frequently – many users say every few weeks or so – to keep it giving you fresh, great-tasting water.

 Water Softeners: Dealing With Hard Water